ZippCodder/Home/README.md

 # Scribler - Writing Platform

-A simple writers application which allows you to create, save, share and collaborate on written documents.
+A simple writers application which allows users to create, share and collaborate on written documents.

 ## Features
 - Creation, deletion and editing or personal documents